antje12/10-Master/README.md

 # 10-Master
-Master Thesis Project
+Master Thesis Project by Anton Toft Jensen

-There are 4 ways of running this project, as described below:
+There are currently 4 ways of running this project, as described below:

 --------------------------------------------------